tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - 1 RCU is 1 x 4KB read operation per second
 - 1 WCU is 1 x 1KB write operation per second
 - Every table has a RCU and WCU burst pool (300 seconds)

+### DynamoDB - Query and Scan

+- Query accepts a single PK value and optionally a SK value or range
+- Capacity consumed is the size of all returned items
+- Further filtering discards data - capacity is still consumed
+- Can ONLY query on PK or PK and SK